 5. Knowledge is personal

 The core principle of the constructivism method is that learning should be tailored to the cognitive stage[2] of the learner.
 Another way to look at cognitive constructivism is that an individual gains knowledge as a result of prior learning and experience.
+Supporting students learning requires personalized approaches, such as guided inquiry and scaffolding, to address individual needs and promote effective understanding.

 6. Learning exists in the mind

 Knowledge is a fluid mix of framed experience, values, contextual information and expert insights.
 To practice knowledge management, students process information mentally through the processes of comprehension, understanding, and learning.
+Mastering basic skills is essential as a foundation for more complex learning, ensuring students have the necessary competencies to build upon.

 7. Learning and comprehension become progressively more organized